Workshop 2: Definitions and plant parts Workshop 3: Keys Workshop 4: Keys

 There have been and continue to be attempts to standardize scientific plant names.

-Wikipedia: International Code of Botanical Nomenclature
+Wikipedia: International Code of Nomenclature for algae, fungi, and plants

 (More about the history of botanical nomenclature.)